olimorris/persisted.nvim/README.md

 ```

 These can be overwritten by calling the `setup` method and passing in the appropriate value.

+> **Note:** The plugin uses the `vim.o.sessionoptions` value to determine what to write into the session.
+Please see `:h sessionoptions` for more information.

 > **Note:** `autosave` and `autoload` may not work if you've lazy loaded the plugin.